Genes to Cells

 Aims and scope

 Genes to Cells provides a forum for the publication of a broad spectrum of life science research that adds significantly to the understanding of genes and cells.
 The journal aims to publish papers that constitute definitive advances in their subject areas.
-The journal does not eliminate any research areas in life sciences in principle for consideration of the submitted manuscript for publication.
+The journal does not preclude articles from any area of research in the life sciences for consideration.
 Papers describing diverse methodologies, including theoretical, experimental and field work approaches, are also welcome.
 If an appropriate editor is not available, the Editor in- Chief will seek an ad hoc editor for the manuscript.

 Types of manuscripts

-The journal accepts manuscripts containing original research that have not been published before.
+The journal accepts full-length (Original article) and short (Brief report) manuscripts containing original research that have not been published before.
 The journal will also publish Reviews on topics of broad interest to the readership of Genes to Cells.
 Authors who want to submit a Review should first write an abstract and send it to the Editorial Office for consideration before sending the full manuscript.
 The Editor-in-Chief will handle Reviews directly.

 Organization of manuscripts

-The total character count (including spaces) of an Original Paper or a Review should not exceed 60,000 characters.
+The total character count (including spaces) should not exceed 60,000 (Original article or Review) or 20,000 (Brief report) characters .
 This excludes figure legends, references, tables and supplementary materials.
-In general, up to nine figures or tables may be presented.
-The manuscript should be divided into the following sections:
+In general, up to nine (Original article or Review) or three (Brief report) figures or tables may be presented.
+The manuscript should be presented in the following order:

 • Title page